redhatstuart/azure-aro/aro-disk-customer-managed-keys.md

 ## Before you begin

-* This article assumes that you have deployed OpenShift Container Platform using IaaS on Azure and not ARO.
+* This article assumes that you have deployed OpenShift Container Platform using IaaS on Azure and **not** Azure Red Hat OpenShift.

 * You must enable soft delete and purge protection for *Azure Key Vault* when using Key Vault to encrypt managed disks.